How to Buy Bitcoin in New Zealand

 Check if the company has convenient funding methods that are familiar to you.
 Some companies engaged in cryptocurrency trading may struggle with opening bank accounts or partnering with licensed payment processing companies, which means out of necessity they cooperate with payment institutions with a higher risk appetite.

 Besides charging for making fiat deposits, some companies charge for withdrawing cryptocurrencies to external wallets.
 Withdrawal fees vary depending on the coin.
-Fees could be as high as 0.005 BTC, which equates to approximately NZ$27.5 (as at January 2021).
+Fees could be as high as 0.0005 BTC.

 All exchanges and brokers make their money from transaction fees when users buy or sell cryptocurrencies, and again, they can vary widely.
 Some platforms charge 0.5% and some charge 0.1% or less, depending on your trading volume.
 Some exchanges adopt a maker-taker model, where they charge less when limit-orders are used instead of market-orders.